hydroper-jet/lang/misc/motivation.md

 Simply, there's no language that satisfies me.
 Jet aims to improve on ActionScript 3 and not implement everything of TypeScript, Haxe or ECMAScript 4 (although I find ECMAScript 4 less complex than TypeScript or Haxe, although it did have different features such as three dimensional properties and units).

-It might be a waste of time as I could be implementing a game or something else, but I'm not really happy to develop something with these existing technologies.
+It might be a waste of time as I could be implementing a game or something else, but I'm not really happy to develop something with these existing technologies and I'm sure many of you like the language design and art.

 So I invite you to visit several parts of the progress specification to see if it suits your needs: